agung-mk/Rynn-UI/README.md

 ### Api Settings

-- `creator`: The name of the creator, which will be displayed within the API documentation.
+- `creator`: Displays the creator's name in the interface.

 ### Links